How to Shop for a College

 - What are the dorms like?

-- Would I prefer a school in a city, suburban or rural setting?
+- Would you prefer a city, suburban or rural setting?

-- How far away from home do I want to be?
+- How far away from home do you want to be?

 - How easy or difficult is it to get the courses you want when you want them?